0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 #### Skipping the loop

 If the top of the stack is $0$, the VM still executes the `LOOP` operation.
-But unlike in the case when we need to entre the loop, the VM sets `is_loop` flag to $0$ in the block stack table, and does not add any rows to the block hash table.
+But unlike in the case when we need to enter the loop, the VM sets `is_loop` flag to $0$ in the block stack table, and does not add any rows to the block hash table.
 The last point means that the only possible operation to be executed after the `LOOP` operation is the `END` operation.
 This is illustrated in the diagram below.

 ![decoder_loop_skipping](../../assets/design/decoder/decoder_loop_skipping.png)